CoderDojoTC/python-minecraft/docs/index.rst

 Having trouble?
 Here are some pointers this might be useful:

+* If you are reading an off-line version of our documentation, you might want to refer to the `authoritative site`_.
+This site will always have the latest and greatest material.

 * Take a look at the :doc:`FAQ <faq/index>`.
 We are loading this up with answers to common questions.
 Maybe the answer to your question is already here.